 Things To Know When Visiting The Birch Forest

 - What To Wear – First of all make sure to dress appropriate for the season, in winter wear thick socks to see the birch trees in snow.
 Wearing sport shoes or comfortable walking shoes is recommended as the forest is located a 40 minute hike away from the car park.
 Check what to pack for Korea here.

 - Book A Tour – Make your trip to the birch forest easier by booking a package tour.
-Ktria offers great and affordable trips to the Wondae-ri Birch Forest.
-Find more info here.
+Click here for more info on package trips.

 - Tipping Culture – Going with a tour to the birch forest?
 Then check out this guide on tipping in Korea.